 SJJPA introduced a new schedule in Spring 2019 which returned the San Joaquins to full-corridor service for 7 daily round trips and initiated a "slotted" schedule and distributed pad-time for improved on-time performance.
 In terms of optimizing operations, the slotted schedule SJJPA developed for Spring 2019 is based on a bi-hourly pulse system, providing statewide connectivity and consistent service frequency throughout the day.
 The pulse approach not only allows for improved service, but is also more effective operationally and makes better use of infrastructure investments.
 The schedule results in a fixed interval between trains, and symmetrical northbound and southbound operations that reduce the number of locations needed for passenger-on-passenger train meets.
 BNSF simulations show high on-time performance with this schedule.
-Building upon the Spring 2019 schedule, SJJPA is planning for an Spring 2020 schedule that will include reduced operating times between Bakersfield and Northern California and more detailed coordination with Capitol Corridor and Pacific Surfliner services to enhance ridership potential and on-time performance.
-Options to be considered to reduce travel times will include skip-stop/limited stop service, increasing train speeds up to 90 mph, reducing pad-time, and terminating some trains at Emeryville.
+Due to the Covid-19 pandemic, San Joaquins service was reduced from 7 daily roundtrips to 4 daily round-trips.
+This change as put on hold SJJPA'sour previous plans for increased service speeds and reductions in operating time while the service build backs ridership and revenue coming out of the pandemic.
+SJJPA plans to continue to advance efforts to reduce trip times and improve on-time performance once the San Joaquins can be restored to the pre-Covid service levels.
+Building upon the Spring 2019 schedule, SJJPA is planning for an Spring 2020 schedule that will include reduced operating times between Bakersfield and Northern California and more detailed coordination with Capitol Corridor and Pacific Surfliner services to enhance ridership potential and on time performance.
+Options to be considered to reduce travel times will include skip stop/limited stop service, increasing train speeds up to 90 mph, reducing pad time, and terminating some trains at Emeryville.

 SJJPA is also continuing to contribute to the ongoing fleet analysis being conducted by Caltrans, which is examining ways to maximize deployment and scheduling efficiencies along the San Joaquins and Capitol Corridors, with the goals of allowing for increased capacity for rail service and more efficient utilization of equipment.
 SJJPA is also contributing to the Service Optimization Study, which is currently under development by CCJPA.
 The Study is an effort to identify solutions to optimize ridership and revenue and coordinate service transfers for Northern California's passenger rail system (including the Capitols, San Joaquins, ACE and Caltrain).
 Components of the Study include: integrated ticketing; strategies to improve the existing train scheduling and equipment utilization; a mode of access survey; and a reconciliation study between the California Amtrak ridership model and various Metropolitan Transportation Organization (MPO) models.
-SJJPA will ensure these ongoing studies include analysis regarding the integration of the planned 8th and 9th Daily Round-Trips, as well as additional round-trips in the future.
+SJJPA will ensure these ongoing studies include analysis regarding the integration of the planned 8th and 9th Daily Round Trips, as well as additional round trips in the future.

 To enhance the current service of the San Joaquins, SJJPA is committed to working with CalSTA, Caltrans, CCJPA, LOSSAN, San Joaquin Regional Rail Commission, Amtrak, BNSF, UPRR, and regional and local transit providers to improve connections to local/regional transit service to trains and connecting bus service along the San Joaquins Corridor.
 To help achieve this, SJJPA will utilize its Member Agencies to assist in coordinating improved communications and connectivity.
-SJJPA is also working to optimize the San Joaquins Thruway Bus services by implementing the provisions of SB 742 (Allen), adjusting routes to promote higher ridership and be more cost-effective, and pursuing partnerships with public and private bus operators to reduce operating expenses and increase ticket revenue.
+SJJPA willis also working to optimize the San Joaquins Thruway Bus services by implementing the provisions of SB 742 (Allen), adjusting routes to promote higher ridership and be more cost-effective, and pursuing partnerships with public and private bus operators to reduce operating expenses and increase ticket revenue.